aleksifuna/alx-higher_level_programming/0x00-python-hello_world/README.md

 0-run - a Shell script that runs a Python script.
-1-run_inline - a shell script that runs a python code
+1-run_inline - a shell script that runs a python code 2-print.py - a python script that prints a string followed by new line